-- serves the Eastern Ontario Outaouais Regional Council as the President-Elect, in preparation of taking the role of president in 2020
+- serves the Eastern Ontario Outaouais Regional Council as President

-Her very first book of Poetry, Prayers and Photos has been published in August of 2016, titled, “The True Gift Lives ON… Christmas Poetry, Prayers and Blessings”
+Her first book of Poetry, Prayers and Photos was published in August of 2016, titled, “The True Gift Lives ON… Christmas Poetry, Prayers and Blessings”

 Rev. Takouhi believes that life is a true gift and must be shared with others with love and respect as we journey together.